bhavya930636/ML_Project/README.md

 ## Overview

 This project focuses on classifying computer science research papers using a hybrid approach that combines text embeddings from **TextGCN** with embeddings from a **citation network**.
-The workflow involves loading, cleaning, and preprocessing data, creating graphs, and building models to generate embeddings.
+The workflow involves loading, cleaning, preprocessing data, creating graphs, and building models to generate embeddings.
 Various combinations of embeddings are tested to predict the paper's class, using multiple experiments to achieve optimal results.

 ---